Hen Party Planning Checklist for Weymouth | 2026 Guide

 Pack a beach bag essential kit

-Include towels, swimwear, beach games, and sun protection for Weymouth Beach.
+Remind everyone about towels, swimwear, games and sun protection for the golden beach.

 Manage guest arrivals & check-in